Queton1-1/DCS-Persistent-World-Script/README.md

 = EN =
+Script to save mission progression.
+All ground units, statics and boats (not carriers) destroyed will be list and destroy on next load.
+During game, spawned units can be saved.
+Based on the awesome Pikey and Surrexen works but with lots of rebuilds et adds.

+-- Updates --
+/!\ Nothing's perfect, but if you track bugs and share it, i will do my best to update the script.
+I'm not professionnal and like most of us, i have to share my time between familly and work also.

 -- Installation --
 Just create a trigger with condition time more' (1 or many seconds) and load the script .lua from .zip Mist or Moose libs not needed.